 Most salon advice is one-dimensional.
 It picks one area of your business, throws tactics at it, and hopes everything else magically falls into line.
 It doesn't.
 I've watched hundreds of salon owners try to fix their businesses one piece at a time.
 It's like trying to fix a car by only replacing the tires when the engine is also shot.

-What Are the 5 Forces?
+What Are the Five Forces?

 I worked with a salon owner in Minneapolis who had been running her salon for 11 years without ever calculating her actual cost per service.
 When we did the math, she was losing $8 on every balayage because her product cost and time allocation made the service unprofitable at her price point.
 Eleven years.
 Thousands of balayage services.
 You do the math on what that cost her.